How exactly does Enhanced CPC (ECPC) work?

-So how, exactly, does AdWords determine whether or not it should raise or lower your bid?
+So how, exactly, does Google Ads (Adwords) determine whether or not it should raise or lower your bid?
 It uses a form of Smart Bidding that relies on market signals, such as the browser location, user demographics, and time of day.

-That’s only part of the story.
+But that’s only part of the story.
 Google won’t reveal everything that it uses in its algorithm.
 But, we do know that your ad buying history plays an essential part.

-Before you can use Enhanced CPC, you have to have a history on Google Ads.
+Before you can start using Enhanced CPC, you have to have a history on Google Ads.
 That means you must have at least 15 conversions (that’s clicks from potential customers) in your campaign.

 Why?
-So that AdWords will have enough data to make adjustments to your bid.
+So that Google Ads will have enough data to make adjustments to your bid.
 Otherwise, the system would simply be shooting in the dark.

-Of course, you’ll also need to have conversion tracking turned.
-That’s how AdWords will determine which type of people are likely to convert.
+Of course, you’ll also need to have conversion tracking turned on.
+That’s how Google Ads will determine which type of people are likely to convert.

-Keep in mind: the larger the sample size, the more likely it is that AdWords will have accurate data.
+Keep in mind: the larger the sample size, the more likely it is that Google Ads will have accurate data.
 In this case, bigger really is better.

-The AdWords algorithm notices an auction where your ad is likely to perform well.
+The Google Ads algorithm notices an auction where your ad is likely to perform well.
 However, the minimum bid to qualify for that auction is $1.50 per click.

-So AdWords jacked up your bid to $1.60 and earned you more sales.
+So Google Ads just jacked up your bid to $1.60 and earned you more sales.
 Many other businesses have seen their conversion number numbers go up too.
 That’s a good thing, right?

 You might have earned more revenue, but that doesn’t mean you’ve earned more profit.
 If your advertising costs go up 60% (the cost per click in this case), can your profit margins sustain that hit?

 For many businesses, they can’t.
-That’s one of the downsides to Enhanced CPC.
+That’s one of the downsides.

 Think about it.
 If professional photographers visit your site, buy your tripods, and order more of them from your company over their professional careers, was that worth the additional charge?

 But what about established companies that are using online advertising to sell more products?
-Can they benefit from Enhanced CPC?
+Can they benefit from ECPC?